 Ailey never had have a fever or showed signs of discomfort, but the rash just kept spreading.
 Our poor beautiful baby was covered in something, but we just didn’t know what.

 The pediatrician could not believe Ailey had all three newborn rashes at once – cradle cap, baby acne, and eczema.
 She prescribed a few different creams (HydroCortisone 2.1 is one), plus a regimen for us to follow cleaning her skin.
 I highly recommend seeing a pediatrician if your baby’s skin looks as bad as Ailey’s skin.
-Breastmilk was suggested by friends to help clear up her rash and it didn’t do anything!
+Breastmilk was suggested by friends to help clear up her rash, but it didn’t do anything!
 A pediatrician will know best!

-Baby acne, eczema, and cradle cap had joined forces to take over Ailey’s skin.
+Baby acne, eczema, and cradle cap joined forces to take over my newborn’s skin.

 I gently washed her face and neck with cool water and a clean washcloth (laundered in Free and Clear) a few times a day.
 It was important to keep her skin cool and dry, so if she became sweaty I had to cool her immediately.
 The heat made everything worse.

-I sponge bathed her with water only every other day and used a tiny bit of Aveeno Eczema Therapy.
+I sponge bathe her with water only every other day and use a tiny bit of Aveeno Eczema Therapy.
 I applied her prescription creams in the morning and at night.
 Slowly the rash disappeared on her face and neck, but it took at least a month for the baby acne to clear completely.

 We used Selsun Blue on her scalp twice a week when she turned two months old to clear up the cradle cap.
 We noticed an improvement immediately.
-Soon, any rash on her head was caused by the eczema.
+Soon, any rash on her head was a result of the eczema.